 us for a discussion first.

-The Gold Award takes candidates who have successfully mastered the Bronze and Silver levels but adds the techniques required for navigating using contour features.
+The Gold Award takes candidates who have successfully mastered the Bronze and Silver levels but adds the techniques required for navigating principally using contour features.
 To get the best out of this level candidates would be ideally have some experience navigated in difficult terrain on many occasions prior to assessment.
 This level is equivalent to the standard expected from a Summer Mountain Leader.
 You will require a wrist accessible stop watch.
 This level now includes the assessment phase as previously an additional day and consolidation experience was required.

 The nature of the navigation courses gets harder and more demanding as the levels progress.
 The minimum times apply to people who have reasonable experience of the principles at the previous level and have undertaken a lot of consolidation practice between courses.
 Those who lack experience are more likely to fail.
 Depending on the amount of repetition and discussion during the day it is possible that a weekend course could take up to 20 hours to complete.